Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Perturbative computation of and its resummation

 Integrating the above equation, we find as ${\cal N}\gg 1$,

 The above expression is real, vanishes as $\bar{\beta}\to 0$ and flips sign if the cubic coupling does so.
 On the other hand, we have as $g\to 0$,

-which is slightly smaller in magnitude than the one found in \cite{Bhattacharya:2022aqi} via direct computation $\langle \phi \rangle $.
-Also, note from \ref{f0} that the classical minima of the tree level potential is located at $-3\bar{\beta}/\lambda$, approximately one order of magnitude less than \ref{e31}.
-Thus the above result indeed manifests strong non-perturbative quantum effects.
+The numerical factor $0.364$ appearing above is slightly smaller than the one found in~\cite{Bhattacharya:2022aqi} via direct computation of $\langle \phi \rangle $, using the exact propagators.
+This corresponds to a trivial error of overcounting a factor of $1/3$ there, while computing the third diagram of \ref{fig-C}.
+(The leading secular expressions for the rest of the diagrams match exactly with that of~\cite{Bhattacharya:2022aqi}).
+Evidently, there is no such mismatch actually, as has been substantiated by the explicit IR effective computations for the tadpoles in \ref{C}.
+We also note from \ref{f0} that the classical minima of the tree level potential is located at $-3\bar{\beta}/\lambda$, approximately one order of magnitude less than \ref{e31}.
+Thus these results indeed manifest strong quantum fluctuations.

 \ref{e30} is one of the main results of this paper.
 We have plotted the variations of $\langle \bar \phi \rangle$ with respect to different coupling parameters in \ref{f23}.
 We have also plotted the variation of the same with respect to the number of $e$-foldings in \ref{f24}. \ref{f23} shows that turning on the Yukawa interaction reduces the magnitude of $\langle \bar \phi \rangle$.
 A non-perturbative $\langle \bar \phi \rangle$ may effectively act as a cosmological constant at late times.
-We refer our reader to~\cite{Bhattacharya:2022aqi} for estimation of backreaction due to it.
+We refer our reader to~\cite{Bhattacharya:2022aqi} for an estimation of backreaction due to it.
 This completes our discussion on the one point function.
-We wish to do similar computations for the two point function $\langle \phi^2\rangle$ below.
+We now wish to do similar computations for the two point function $\langle \phi^2\rangle$ below.